MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 {% endhighlight %}

-A clock cycle is the smallest discrete step that a device can take, and all of the device's work should be done faster than the devices **Clock Speed**.
+A clock cycle is the smallest discrete step that a component can make: There should be no observable changes outside of a clock cycle.

 The CPU is an example of a clocked component.
 A single CPU instruction might:
 * Request an 8-bit value at an address
 * Attempt to store an 8-bit value at an address
 * Calculate an addition using the Arithmetic Logic Unit(ALU)

+Generally, an emulation that does more work at once is faster than a component that simulates each individual clock cycle.

 A clock-accurate emulation of a clocked component is the most accurate[^1], but programmers - even rugged ones in the 1980s - generally don't depend on the clock-by-clock details of the CPU.
-They only use that e.g. a bitwise AND instruction takes 6 clock cycles, but not that it does a memory read on clock #2 and a memory write on clock #6.
+It's common to assume that a bitwise AND instruction takes 6 clock cycles, but not that it does a memory read on clock #2 and a memory write on clock #6.
 So it can be an acceptable loss of accuracy to run the entire CPU instruction in one clock cycle, and then do nothing for the next 5.

 The NES has a **Master Clock**, and all other Clocked components run at an integer fraction of its speed: